waterguo/benchmarksql/README.md

 # benchmarksql

-This is a fork of BenchmarkSQL
+This is a fork of BenchmarkSQL that works with MySQL

 Currently the lastest version is 4.1.1